-You’ve probably heard about Japan’s superior customer service, even if you haven’t visited the country yet – and it’s true.
+You’ve probably heard about Japan’s superior customer service, even if you haven’t visited the country yet – and it’s true the Japanese hospitality culture is amazing.
 No matter where you travel within Japan, the people are polite, your surroundings are clean, and, as a customer, you often feel like the most important person in the building.

 What is Omotenashi?